 The next subsections provide details on how the integration was achieved and what are the next steps.

-Integration of ELIXIR AAI with EGI AAI proxy
+Integration of the ELIXIR AAI with the EGI AAI proxy

 The ‘EGI AAI proxy’ is a new service in the EGI service portfolio and it enables access to EGI services and resources with federated authentication mechanisms.
 Specifically, the proxy service is operated as a central hub between federated Identity Providers (IdPs) residing ‘outside’ of the EGI network of services, and Service Providers (SPs) that are part of EGI.
-The main advantage of this design principle is that all entities need to establish and maintain technical and trust relation only to a single entity, the EGI AAI proxy, instead of managing N-to-M relationships.
+The main advantage of this design principle is that all entities only need to establish and maintain technical and trust relations to a single entity, the EGI AAI proxy, instead of managing N-to-M relationships.
 The proxy acts as a Service Provider towards the Identity Providers and as an Identity Provider towards the Service Providers.

 Using the EGI AAI proxy, users are able to authenticate with the credentials provided by the IdP of their Home Organisation through eduGAIN, as well as using social identity providers, eGOV IDs, or other selected external identity providers.
 To achieve this, the EGI AAI has built-in support for SAML, OpenID Connect and OAuth2 providers and already enables user logins through Facebook, Google, LinkedIn, and ORCID.
 In addition to serving as an authentication proxy, the EGI AAI provides a central Discovery Service (Where Are You From – WAYF) for users to select their preferred IdP.